chunkypixel/atari-dev-studio/out/bin/compilers/7800basic/README.txt

 -----------

 7800basic is a BASIC-like language for creating Atari 7800 games.
-It is a compiled language that runs on a computer, and it creates a binary file that can be run with an Atari 7800 emulator, or the binary file may be used to make a cartridge that will operate on a real Atari 7800.
+It is a compiled language that runs on a computer, and it creates a binary files that can be run with Atari 7800 emulators and flash carts, or the binary files can be used to create a cartridge that will operate on a real Atari 7800.

 If you find any bugs, please report them via github.